winest/FixUserDb/README.md

 When analyzing files, one of the information we need to know at first is it's compiler or packer signature.
-Some tools like PEID or exeinfo PE use a public signature format and save them in a plaintext file "userdb.txt".
+Some tools like PEID or exeinfo PE use a public signature format and save them in a plaintext file "userdb.txt".<br />
 However, there are lots of invalid entries inside after being modified by researchers or public users years after years.
 So I write this utility to help you to remove those invalid entries.